 |St. Paul||American Family||$1,842|

-For a closer look at Minnesota's largest cities, we identified cheap auto insurance quotes for:
+For a closer look at Minnesota's largest cities, we identified cheap full coverage auto insurance quotes for:

 - St. Paul

-Notably, shoppers that are current or former member of the military, or related to one, may qualify for especially cheap rates offered by USAA.
+Notably, shoppers that are current or former members of the military, or related to one, may qualify for especially cheap rates offered by USAA.